ToshioCP/Gtk4-tutorial/gfm/sec26.md

 - The function `gtk_gesture_drag_new` creates a new GtkGestureDrag instance.
 - The function `gtk_gesture_single_set_button` sets the button number to listen to.
 The constant `GDK_BUTTON_PRIMARY` is the left button of a mouse.
-- The function `gtk_widget_add_controller` adds an event controller, gestures are descendants of the event controller, to a widget.
+- The function `gtk_widget_add_controller` adds an event controller, which is a base class for gestures.
 - Three signals and handlers are connected.
   - drag-begin: Emitted when dragging starts.
-  - drag-update: Emitted when the dragging point moves.
+  - drag-update: Emitted when the dragging pointer moves.
   - drag-end: Emitted when the dragging ends.

 The process during the drag is as follows.